Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Primal heuristic: single policy update (SPU)

-This process of locally improving the strategy is performed repeatedly for all pairs $(j, s_{I(j)})$ until no improvement is made during a whole iteration through the set of such pairs.
-It is easy to see that at this point, there is no possible local improvement and the strategy is thus, in that sense, locally optimal. \citet{lauritzen2001representing} show that for \emph{soluble} LIMIDs, this heuristic results in a global optimal solution.
-The performance of the heuristic in DecisionProgramming.jl is explored in Section \ref{sec:computational_experiments}.
+This process of locally improving the strategy is performed repeatedly for all pairs $(j, s_{I(j)})$ until no improvement is made during a whole iteration through the set of such pairs, that is, $(j, s_{I(j)}) = lastImprovement$.
+The number of possible strategies $Z$ is finite, and the algorithm thus converges in a finite number of iterations.
+It is also easy to see that at termination, there is no possible local improvement and the strategy $Z$ is thus, in that sense, locally optimal. \citet{lauritzen2001representing} show that for \emph{soluble} LIMIDs, this heuristic results in a globally optimal solution.
+However, influence diagrams are not generally soluble.
+The performance of the heuristic is explored in Section \ref{sec:computational_experiments}.